 What To Do If You Suspect A Problem

-Unfortunately, there can be occasions when faculty, staff and students intentionally or unintentionally misuse state funds, equipment and supplies or participate in unethical activities or practices.
+There can be occasions when faculty, staff, students, community members intentionally or unintentionally misuse state funds, equipment and supplies or participate in unethical activities or practices.
 If you suspect or know of such actions, you can make a report to the Anonymous Internal Control Hotline (voice mailbox) at 866-633-6112.
 If you notice something unusual, report it.
 Learn more about the internal control hotline